This is a performance analysis and review article of the Sigma 85 F1.4 DG HSM.

-If the image curvature is this small, the level of aberration is almost completely suppressed.
+If the field curvature is this small, the level of aberration is almost completely suppressed.

 Distortion is almost zero because of the low distortion specification for the focal length.

-The magnification chromatic aberration is skillfully balanced so that each color is all averaged into a small group.
+The lateral chromatic aberrations is skillfully balanced so that each color is all averaged into a small group.